KrisHugo/vision-vue/README.md

 **Bugs:**

-- It seems that if the default format of the radio is removed, it seems to become unclickable, very strange, I still need to continue to test how to achieve a good basic radio effect, if all use the button to achieve the effect will probably be very unpleasant
+- It seems that if the default format of the radio is removed, it seems to become unclickable, very strange, I still need to continue to test how to achieve a good basic radio effect, if all use the button to achieve the effect will probably be very unpleasant. **The reason is that I didn't use "the id used in for of the label" correctly**
+- Find a function to make a multicolor blended background
 # * 运行附录

 ## Recommended IDE Setup